ccjeremylo/FinEng-in-IRFX/src/pybind_example/README.md

 ```
 ls .venv/lib/{your python3 version}/site-packages/
 ```
 9. ALL DONE!
-Let's now sanity check that we can actually import the module in python
+Let's now sanity check that we can actually import our module in python venv
 ```
-python3 pybind_example.py
+./.venv/bin/python pybind_example.py
 ```

-### Using pybind
+## Using pybind

 Tbd...